GuignardLab/CenTuri-Course/README.md

 ### 0.2 Installing conda

 Conda can be installed multiple ways.
 We do not have any recommendations about how to but one can read [there](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for a likely exhaustive list on ways to install conda.
-That being said.

 Note that we do not necessarily recommend installing Anaconda, we do have a slight preference towards [Miniconda](https://docs.conda.io/en/latest/miniconda.html) but that's just us.